 Leadership Program students create positive social change on the UT campus, in the Austin community, and abroad.

-The first-year students will go on the leadership program retreat, learn about their strengths in a StrengthsQuest, and find their way in the dark using teamwork and smarts!
+The first-year students will go on the leadership program retreat, learn about their strengths through StrengthsQuest, and find their way in the dark using teamwork and smarts!
 They will examine the concept of self-leadership and resilience with Dr. Mary Steinhardt.

 The fourth-year students will participate in sessions to prepare them for their business service learning trip in Belize with their guides: Gary Hoover, Dr. Orlando Kelm, LP students who went last year, and a representative from Cooperation Texas.
 They will create curriculum for a vocational school in Belize, helping students with business plans in order to secure micro-loans for themselves.